Updated July 10, 2023

 - Some financial activities, such as issuing shares, can dilute the equity.

 This is a guide to Financing Activities.
-Here we also discuss the definition and examples of financing activities along with their advantages and disadvantages.
+Here we also discuss the definition and examples and their advantages and disadvantages.
 You may also have a look at the following articles to learn more –